mengye22/python-challenge/README.md

 # Work with Python - Py Me Up, Charlie

-## Background
+## Desription

-Well... you've made it!

-It's time to put away the Excel sheet and join the big leagues.
-Welcome to the world of programming with Python.
-In this homework assignment, you'll be using the concepts you've learned to complete the **two** Python Challenges, PyBank and PyPoll.

-Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges are far from easy so expect some hard work ahead!
+Using skills in Python to provide a good summary of two datasets.

 ## PyBank
-* In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called `budget_data.csv`.
+* Creating a Python script for analyzing the financial records of your company.
+Given a set of financial data called `budget_data.csv`.
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-* Your task is to create a Python script that analyzes the records to calculate each of the following:
+* Task is to create a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset